charkes/hypercard-center/HyperTalkReference/keywords/send.md

 For example, if you send a message to another stack, and the handler refers to a field that’s specific to that stack, you’ll get a script error.

-HyperCard evaluates any parameters before it sends the message, even though the entire message is in quota- tion marks.
+HyperCard evaluates any parameters before it sends the message, even though the entire message is in quotation marks.
 (You don’t need quotation marks if the message is a single word.)

 When an object receives a message from send, HyperCard sets the value of the target to the name of the object.